Pension Plan Payout Options

 Read: 401K Contribution Limits

-Typically, a pension will offer several different pension payout options, and possibly a single lump-sum payout option or leveling options.
+Typically, a pension will offer several different pension payout options, and possibly a single lump-sum payout option or Social Security Leveling option.
 An “annuity payout” option is essentially a monthly benefit that is paid to you for life (and possibly the life of a spouse).
 Some pension plans may offer a “period certain” payout option as well.
 Below is a summary of some of the typical annuity options:

 Annuity Options for Pension

-In addition to the basic options above, some pension plans will offer some unique strategies such as Social Security income-leveling or “pop-up” provisions that are great in certain situations.
+In addition to the basic options above, some pension plans will offer some unique strategies such as Social Security income-leveling or “pop-up” provisions that are great in certain situations, such as in the case of early retirement.
 The Social Security Leveling options will typically offer higher benefits in the beginning, and then be reduced once you are eligible for social security income (thus “leveling” your income across all years).
 The “pop-up” provision would provide for a higher monthly benefit if your beneficiary should pre-decease you.